-The Swiss watchmaker has just released a new limited edition version of its elegant BC3 pilot.
-Called Oris BC3 Air Racing Silver Lake (Ref.
-01 735 7641 4184-Set), the new timekeeper sports the same general styling as the other members of the family, but has a nice twist about its high-contrast, matte-black dial.
+The Swiss watchmaker has just released a new limited edition version of its elegant BC3 “pilot.”
+The new Oris BC3 Air Racing Silver Lake (Ref.
+01 735 7641 4184-Set) sports the same general styling as the other members of the family, but has a nice twist about its high-contrast, matte-black dial.

 The twist in question is, of course, the day of week window that now features a unique, personalized wheel.

-Like their older Oris Williams F1 Team Day Date automatic watch (ref.
-735 7634 4765 RS), the Air Racing Silver is powered by the Oris 735 self-winding movement, which is based on the well-known Sellita SW220 ebauche.
+Like their older self-windindg Oris Williams F1 Team Day Date (ref.
+735 7634 4765 RS), the Air Racing Silver is powered by the Oris 735 automatic movement, which is based on the Sellita SW220 blank caliber.

 The movement is hidden inside a stainless steel body that combines brushed and polished surfaces.
-Being just 42 millimeters in diameter, the case is compact and also seems to be quite slim.
+Being just 42 millimeters in diameter, the case is compact and slim.

 * UPDATE ON PRICE: The BC3 Air Racing Silver Lake was offered with an MSRP of $1850 USD.
 The price still looks just about right for a timepiece that is equipped with a nice version of one of the most robust and reliable mass-produced movements in history.
-While I still think that 1000 pieces of an entry-luxury model is quite far away from my idea of a “limited edition” watch (besides other factor, it will lose its value a lot faster than a true LE model,) from where I sit, the watch is still very good in the “value for money” department, especially if you plan to buy one in a reputable online store with their impressive discounts over suggested prices.
+While I still think that 1000 pieces of an entry-luxury model are far away from my idea of a “limited edition” watch (besides other factors, it will lose its value a lot faster than a true LE model,) from where I sit, it is still good in the “value for money” department, especially if you plan to buy one in a reputable online store with their impressive discounts over suggested prices.